Vyral/base-template/_posts/2018-11-20-a-holiday-message-of-thanks-from-penev-realty.md

 {% include youtube.html %}

-Today we’re taking a break from talking about real estate to talk about something more important: You.
+Today we’re taking a break from talking about real estate to talk about something more important: you.
 As the holiday season approaches, I’d like to thank you for all of your support.
 My team and I couldn’t be more grateful for your business and referrals.
 We hope that you’re able to enjoy this holiday season with all of your loved ones over great food and even better conversation.